chiefenne/JETI_EX_BUS/README.md

 ### Setup used for develompent, testing and real application
 <br>

+Below example shows how a [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) pressure sensor is soldered to a XIAO RP2040 board.
+In a similar way the VCC and GND connections between both boards are soldered as well (see figures 8, 9).

 <p align="center">
   <kbd> <!-- make a frame around the image -->
     <img src="docs/images/setup_XIAO2040_JetiRex6_04.png" width="600" />